-Introduced in a 1984 movie, the four Teenage Mutant Ninja Turtles, named for Italian Renaissance artists and trained by their sensei rat Splinter, have made more than $1 billion through six feature films, four cartoon series, toys and more than two dozen video games.
+Introduced as comic book characters in 1984, the four Teenage Mutant Ninja Turtles, named for Italian Renaissance artists and trained by their sensei rat Splinter, have made more than $1 billion through six feature films, four cartoon series, toys and more than two dozen video games.
 Viacom acquired the rights to the franchise through its Nickelodeon subsidiary in 2009.

 It sued Mark Anthony Baca and his Guardian Anti-Bullying Campaign on Friday, claiming Baca has repeatedly promised to stop violating copyright in his “Ninja Turtles Live Action Parody” stage shows, but he continues in “flagrant, knowing willful” violation of its intellectual property.